Live a Healthier Life with Regular Dental Cleaning and Checkups

 Our practice employs a knowledgeable and compassionate hygiene team that enjoys taking excellent care of our patients’ oral health.
 If you are in need of a dental cleaning, reach out to our Corpus Christi, TX, dental office.
 Led by Drs.
-Charles A. Robertson and Nicholas Perry Orchard, we are committed to helping our patients retain their natural teeth for a lifetime.
+Nicholas Perry Orchard and Alejandro Vilamil, we are committed to helping our patients retain their natural teeth for a lifetime.
 One of the simplest ways we can do this is through preventive dental care, including six-month checkups.
 To schedule a dental cleaning for yourself or a family member, contact us now to make an appointment.

 The Importance of Dental Hygiene